BagritsevichStepan/lock-free-data-structures/README.md

 void UpdateIndexes();
 ```

-The `Read` method In addition, `SpinLock` uses `PAUSE` instruction when the loaded flag is locked.
-It is needed to reduce power usage and contention on the load-store units.
-See [concurrent::wait::Wait](https://github.com/BagritsevichStepan/lock-free-data-structures/blob/main/utils/wait.h).
+The `Read` method waits for the message to be written.
+If the reading fails, the `PAUSE` instruction is called (see [concurrent::wait::Wait](https://github.com/BagritsevichStepan/lock-free-data-structures/blob/main/utils/wait.h)).
+If the reader has missed a message in the cell (the counter has increased by more than 2), false is returned.
+In other words, it means that the reader is late and, for example, can be stopped.

 ## <a name="spmc_queue_bench"></a>Benchmarks